Any ‘first’ special occasion can be difficult to cope with when you’re bereaved.

 Most of us have strong memories of childhood Christmases – both good and bad – and we recall them each year as Christmas draws near.
 The family memories of Christmases gone by can be overwhelming and send us into a tailspin of renewed grief.

-The first Christmas without a significant person may bring many challenges.
+The first Christmas after loss may bring many challenges.
 Perhaps the person you’ve lost was the person who used to decorate the tree or make the Christmas pudding or look after some other special Christmas job.
 You really miss them when those traditions come around.
 Simple decisions such as whether or not to hang up stockings or how to set the table for one less person can lead to feelings of deep upset and loneliness.

 Few people get through the Christmas season without some sadness, even if they’ve not been bereaved.